-To further reduce the potential visibility of residential development from common viewing areas, Toro Park, BLM public lands and State Route 68, prior to recording the Final Subdivision Map, the project applicant shall designate building envelopes on each proposed lot to define the building area.
-The building envelopes shall be selected to minimize grading, avoid vistas that have a direct line of site to State Route 68 to the maximum extent feasible and preserve existing screening vegetation.
+To further reduce the potential visibility of proposed development from common viewing areas, Toro Park, BLM public lands and State Route 68, prior to recording the Final Subdivision Map, the project applicant shall designate building envelopes on each proposed lot and clearly identify the location of all utility and infrastructure improvements (including water tank(s)) to define the building areas.
+The building envelopes, utilities and infrastructure improvement locations shall be selected to minimize grading, avoid vistas that have a direct line of site to State Route 68 to the maximum extent feasible and preserve existing screening vegetation.
 These shall be subject to review and approval by the RMA-Planning Department.